-Secondary school transfer flowchart for children with education, health and care plans
+Secondary school transfer process for children with statements of special educational needs or education, health and care plans

 May to July: School Year 5

 Year 5 Annual review.
 Parents/carers will be given the opportunity to discuss secondary school placements and express first and second preferences for schools.